Byron Generating Station

 - Location: Approximately 20 miles southeast of Rockford, Ill., and 110 miles west of Chicago

-Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Byron’s economic impact totaling $1.7 billion.
+Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Byron contributing $38 million in property taxes annually.
 The greatest impact in Illinois is on the professional, scientific and technical sectors due to the volume of specialized services required to operate a nuclear energy facility.

 Byron aims to be a good neighbor and is active in its surrounding communities.

 - Sponsorship: In addition to the examples below, Byron Station sponsors many other events and organizations, including the Byron and Oregon Chamber of Commerce, the Byron Lions and Rotary, the Mt.
 Morris Women’s Club, Northern Illinois Bassmasters, Ogle County CASA, and Oregon Park District.